US Expat Taxes and the Alternative Minimum Tax (AMT)

 If you paid the AMT in previous years, you may be eligible to take advantage of a minimum tax credit against your taxes in coming years.
 You can do so by completing and attaching Form 8801 – Credit for Prior Year Minimum Tax – Individuals, Estates and Trusts.
 Many individuals find themselves in a situation where they need to pay the AMT one year but not the next.
 For that reason, if you ended up paying a substantially higher tax for one year, you are able to claim a credit against your taxes in the years to come.

 In any event, if you find that you owe the AMT in a given year, it is suggested that you speak to an expat tax advisor and seek preparation for your US expat taxes.
 The AMT structure is extremely complex and can easily lead to confusion when it comes time to file your taxes.
-Mistakes can be costly and time consuming, so contact us if you would like to seek help on your US expat taxes or if you find yourself liable for the AMT.
+We have written a bit more about the AMT here.
+Mistakes can be costly and time consuming, so if you would like to seek help on your expat taxes or if you find yourself liable for the AMT, please contact us.